philipcaffeine/csuk8sday/gitops/Git-beginner.md

 git init
 ```

-This is the staged of the file
+Before we make a commit, we must tell Git what files we want to commit (new untracked files, modified files, or deleted files).
+This is called staging and uses the add command.

 ```hcl
 git add README.md
 ```